 Message Effects Lab

 Messages matter.
-They can influence our health-related behaviors by shaping our decisions, emotions, and motivation.
-How do you know which health messages will have the right effect?
+They can influence our behavior by shaping our decisions, emotions, and motivation.
+How do you know which messages will have the right effect?
 We can help.

 Together with the Perelman School of Medicine, the Annenberg School is pleased to support the work of the new Message Effects Lab (MEL).
 Because many well-intentioned health messages have no effect or even “backfire” by decreasing healthy behavior, MEL uses empirical evidence to identify the most promising messages for behavior change interventions.
 When the message matters, we use science to craft it.

 We can support your goals if you want to:

 - Apply advances in psychology and message effects